 Read all instructions, warnings and cautions carefully.

-Failure to follow them could lead to damage to the SetPoint System, cause it to malfunction, degrade its performance and/or result in harm.
+Failure to do so may damage the SetPoint System, cause it to malfunction or perform poorly, and could result in injury.

-Contact SetPoint Medical with any questions about the information contained in the SetPoint System IT Configuration Guide (Patient IFU).
-Copies of all SetPoint System Instructions for Use (IFUs) are available on the SetPoint Medical website.
-Any SetPoint System-related incident or problem, which is believed to represent a safety issue, should be reported to SetPoint Medical, Inc. immediately.
+If you have any questions about the information contained in the SetPoint System IT Configuration Guide (IT Guide), please contact SetPoint Medical.

-CONTACT INFORMATION:
+All SetPoint System Instructions for Use (IFUs) are available on the SetPoint Medical website.

+If you experience any incident or problem related to the SetPoint System that may pose a safety risk, report it to SetPoint Medical immediately.

+Contact

-SetPoint Medical, Inc. 25101 Rye Canyon Loop Valencia, CA 91355-5004 United States www.setpointmedical.com
+SetPoint Medical, Inc. 25101 Rye Canyon Loop Valencia, CA 91355-5004 United States setpointmedical.com +1 661.339.7900 customersuccess@setpointmedical.com